nickfargo/state/test/src/attributes.test.coffee.md

           it "allows mutation of guards", ->
             s.addGuard 'admit', ->
-            expect( s.guard 'admit' ).to.be.ok
+            expect( s.guards 'admit' ).to.be.ok
             s.removeGuard 'admit'
-            expect( s.guard 'admit' ).to.be.undefined
+            expect( s.guards 'admit' ).to.be.undefined

           it "allows mutation of substates", ->
             s.addSubstate 'A', {}